Realization of a minimal Kitaev chain in coupled quantum dots: Abstract

-In the presence of inter-dot coupling, the eigenstates of the combined system become superpositions of the original charge states.
-ECT couples the $\ket{10}$ and $\ket{01}$ states, resulting in two eigenstates of the form $ \alpha \ket{10} + \beta \ket{01}$ (Fig.~\ref{fig: schematics}c), both with an odd number of total electrons.
+In the presence of inter-dot coupling, the eigenstates of the combined system become superpositions of the charge states.
+ECT couples $\ket{10}$ and $\ket{01}$, resulting in two eigenstates of the form $ \alpha \ket{10} - \beta \ket{01}$ (\cref{fig:pmm-fig1}c), both with odd combined charge parity.
 These two bonding and anti-bonding states differ in energy by $2t$ when both QDs are at their charge degeneracy, i.e., $\muL=\muR=0$.
-Analogously, CAR couples the two even states $\ket{00}$ and $\ket{11}$ with bonding and anti-bonding eigenstates of the form $u\ket{00} + v\ket{11}$, preserving the even parity of the original states.
-These states differ in energy by $2\Delta$ when $\muL=\muR=0$ (Fig.~\ref{fig: schematics}d).
-This puts the two QDs in a Cooper-pair-like superposition.
-If the amplitude of ECT is stronger than CAR ($t>\Delta$), the odd bonding state has lower energy than the even bonding state near the combined charge degeneracy $\muL=\muR=0$ (see methods for details).
-The system thus features an odd ground state in a wider range of QD potentials, leading to a charge stability diagram shown in Fig.~\ref{fig: schematics}f(i)~\cite{Wiel.2003erp}.
-The opposite case of CAR dominating over ECT, i.e., $t<\Delta$, leads to a charge stability diagram shown in Fig.~\ref{fig: schematics}f(iii), where the even ground state is more prominent.
-Fine-tuning the system such that $t=\Delta$ eliminates both avoided crossings, as the even and odd ground states are degenerate at $\muL=\muR=0$ (Fig.~\ref{fig: schematics}f(ii)).
-This degeneracy is the so-called Poor Man's Majorana sweet spot --- it gives rise to two spatially separated Majorana states fully localized at the two QDs~\cite{Leijnse.2012}.
+Analogously, CAR couples the two even states $\ket{00}$ and $\ket{11}$ to produce bonding and anti-bonding eigenstates of the form $u\ket{00} - v\ket{11}$, preserving the even parity of the original states.
+These states differ in energy by $2\Delta$ when $\muL=\muR=0$ (\cref{fig:pmm-fig1}d).
+If the amplitude of ECT is stronger than CAR ($t>\Delta$), the odd bonding state has lower energy than the even bonding state near the joint charge degeneracy $\muL=\muR=0$ (see Methods for details).
+The system thus features an odd ground state in a wider range of QD potentials, leading to a charge stability diagram shown in \cref{fig:pmm-fig1}f(i)~\cite{Wiel.2003erp}.
+The opposite case of CAR dominating over ECT, i.e., $t<\Delta$, leads to a charge stability diagram shown in \cref{fig:pmm-fig1}f(iii), where the even ground state is more prominent.
+Fine-tuning the system such that $t=\Delta$ equalizes the two avoided crossings, inducing an even-odd degenerate ground state at $\muL=\muR=0$ (\cref{fig:pmm-fig1}f(ii)).
+This degeneracy gives rise to two spatially separated PMMs, each localized at one QD~\cite{Leijnse.2012}.